Outsourcing control system integration makes sense

 - Lastly, ASG upgraded the GE Proficy iFIX and Real-Time Information Portal Servers to take advantage of advanced new redundancy features of the latest versions of the software.
 The iFIX SCADA server now consists of redundant primary and secondary servers.
 The data were tightly synchronized between the two servers such that if the primary server had a failure, the secondary server would continue to run with no interruptions to the control or data collection process.
 This provided a high degree of fault tolerance and was designed to allow critical systems to continue running without loss of data.
 Additionally, this system now communicates to an off-the-shelf hardware/software solution from Emerson Process Management (Ovation Distributed Control System) to replace the obsolescent Westinghouse-distributed control hardware and software.

 Kim Grant is business development manager at Applied Sciences Group.
-ASG is a member of the Control System Integrators Association.
 For more information about ASG, visit www.asgrp.com.
+ASG is a CSIA member as of 2/26/2015.
 To learn about the Control System Integrators Association, visit www.controlsys.org.